intheflesh/covid-caps-project/README.md

 ## update board
 We did several changes to it:
-* pre-processed the input images to remove noises such as letters, markings, numbers, etc.
+* Pre-processed the input images to remove noises such as letters, markings, numbers, etc.
-* added code to handle missing files we found in the pre-training dataset.
+* Added code to handle missing files we found in the pre-training dataset.
-* changed the exporting of images to numpy arrays to be in batches, so the memory does not overflow and the runtime is reduced.
+* Changed the exporting of images to numpy arrays to be in batches, so the memory does not overflow and the runtime is reduced.

 ## Steps to prepare the pre-training dataset